ctf0/vscode-peek-here/README.md

 ## Notes

-recommended to set `"editor.stablePeek": true,` to avoid closing the peek while you're doing your changes.
+recommended to set `"editor.stablePeek": true,` to avoid closing the peek if u want to make any changes.